kulics/koral/book-en/document.md

 ## Display information
 We use programs to get some useful information, so we need to have the ability to display information for us to browse, this function can be display, print or output.

-If we're writing a console program, we can use the `print()` function, which displays data or text information to the console for us to browse.
+If we're writing a console program, we can use the `Print()` function, which displays data or text information to the console for us to browse.

 E.g:
 ```
-print("Hello world")    -- Output Hello world
+Print("Hello world")    -- Output Hello world
 ```
 In the examples that follow, we will use the console as a demo environment.